 "Subordinate Obligation" or "Subordinate Obligations" means any debt obligation of the Department issued as a taxable or tax-exempt obligation under and in accordance with the provisions of the Master Subordinate Indenture, including, but not limited to, bonds, notes, bond anticipation notes, commercial paper and other instruments creating an indebtedness of the Department, and obligations incurred through lease or installment purchase agreements or other agreements or certificates of participation therein and Subordinate Repayment Obligations to the extent provided in the Master Subordinate Indenture.
 The terms "Subordinate Obligation" and "Subordinate Obligations" do not include any Third Lien Obligation; provided, however, the Department may provide in a Supplemental Subordinate Indenture that Third Lien Obligations may be issued thenceforth pursuant to the Master Subordinate Indenture having the terms applicable to the Subordinate Obligations, except that such Third Lien Obligations will be junior and subordinate in payment of such Third Lien Obligations from the Subordinate Pledged Revenues.
 The terms "Subordinate Obligation" and "Subordinate Obligations" include Subordinate Program Obligations.
-The Series 2018A Subordinate Bonds are Subordinate Obligations.

 "Subordinate Paying Agent" or "Subordinate Paying Agents" means, with respect to the Subordinate Obligations or any Series of Subordinate Obligations, the banks, trust companies or other financial institutions or other entities designated in a Supplemental Subordinate Indenture or a resolution of the Department as the place where such Subordinate Obligations will be payable.
-The Subordinate Trustee will act as the Subordinate Paying Agent with respect to the Series 2018A Subordinate Bonds.